phetsims/equality-explorer/doc/lock-scenarios.md

 * equivalent term should follow dragged term during dragging and animation
 * dragged term and equivalent term should be put on plates simultaneously
 * equivalent term should not be draggable, or interact with other terms
-* inverse term should be draggable
+* inverse term should be draggable, and doing so will break the association to the equivalent term

 ## Separate Like Terms